nikspyratos/toybox/README.md

 I recommend [OhDear](https://ohdear.app/?via=nikspyratos).
 For error monitoring, [Flare](https://flareapp.io) is also good.

+[Laravel Pulse](https://laravel.com/docs/master/pulse) is the latest offering in the OSS Laravel suite.
+Note however it won't work with SQLite databases.

 #### Upgrading Laravel & PHP

 For upgrading PHP, see [Rector](https://getrector.com/).